garygr2002/Rebalance/README.md

 ## Warranty

 I give no warranty of this product for its stated purpose, either explicitly or implicitly, nor of its correctness when used for this purpose.
 I have successfully used the software for myself.
-It has been throughly, but not <b>exhaustively</b> tested.
+It has been thoroughly, but not <b>exhaustively</b> tested.
 Use at your own risk.
 Feedback and bug reports are welcome!

 ## License